Germany: Music

 German classical music includes works by some of the world's most well-known composers.
 Dieterich Buxtehude, Johann Sebastian Bach and Georg Friedrich Händel were influential composers of the Baroque period.
 Ludwig van Beethoven was a crucial figure in the transition between the Classical and Romantic eras.
 Carl Maria von Weber, Felix Mendelssohn, Robert Schumann and Johannes Brahms were significant Romantic composers.
 Richard Wagner was known for his operas.
 Richard Strauss was a leading composer of the late Romantic and early modern eras.
 Karlheinz Stockhausen and Wolfgang Rihm are important composers of the 20th and early 21st centuries.

-As of 2013, Germany was the second-largest music market in Europe, and fourth-largest in the world.
+In 2013, Germany was the second-largest music market in Europe, and fourth-largest in the world.
 German popular music of the 20th and 21st centuries includes the movements of Neue Deutsche Welle, pop, Ostrock, heavy metal/rock, punk, pop rock, indie, Volksmusik (folk music), schlager pop and German hip hop.
 German electronic music gained global influence, with Kraftwerk and Tangerine Dream pioneering in this genre.
 DJs and artists of the techno and house music scenes of Germany have become well known (e.g. Paul van Dyk, Felix Jaehn, Paul Kalkbrenner, Robin Schulz and Scooter).